 iwas equal to

-This behaviour is similar to assigning a variable to another variable — both variables refer to the same value whereby reassigning to one does not obviously reassign the other.
+This behavior is similar to assigning a variable to another variable — both variables refer to the same value whereby reassigning to one does not obviously reassign the other.

 But what if the latest value of